Coroner’s Statutes and Selected Laws

 (2) Appoint a suitable individual in charge of the morgue.
 An individual appointed under this paragraph may be removed at the pleasure of the coroner.

-(b) Salary board.
-The salary board shall determine the number of individuals appointed under subsection (a)(2) and the individual’s salaries.
+(b) Salary board. –The salary board shall determine the number of individuals appointed under subsection (a)(2) and the individual’s salaries.

-(a) Unidentified or unclaimed body.–When the body of a deceased person is unidentified or unclaimed by a proper person found within the county, the body shall be removed to the county morgue or, in a county of the third through eighth class, to a facility serving in lieu of the county morgue.
+–When the body of a deceased person is unidentified or unclaimed by a proper person found within the county, the body shall be removed to the county morgue or, in a county of the third through eighth class, to a facility serving in lieu of the county morgue.
 If necessary, the coroner shall have the body properly embalmed or prepared for preservation for the length of time the coroner determines is required to determine the deceased’s identity, the identity of a party responsible for the deceased and the cause and manner of death.
 The body may only be examined or inspected by an individual authorized by the coroner or who is admitted in the coroner’s presence.

-(b) Removal from morgue.–A body may not be removed from a morgue except upon the authorization of the coroner.
+(b) Removal from morgue. –A body may not be removed from a morgue except upon the authorization of the coroner.

-(a) Removal and burial.–The county commissioners shall, in consultation with the coroner, provide for the removal of a body of a deceased individual to and from the morgue and for the burial of an unclaimed body.
+–The county commissioners shall, in consultation with the coroner, provide for the removal of a body of a deceased individual to and from the morgue and for the burial of an unclaimed body.

-(b) Vehicle.–The county commissioners may provide an ambulance or other vehicle for the purpose under subsection (a) and for other official duties of the coroner, including administrative, investigative or educational activities.
+–The county commissioners may provide an ambulance or other vehicle for the purpose under subsection (a) and for other official duties of the coroner, including administrative, investigative or educational activities.
 The coroner may provide rules and regulations for the use and maintenance of the ambulance or other vehicle.

 (1) The personal effects and property that appear to have been on or about the person at the time of death or have been found on a decedent whose body is received at the county morgue or at any other facility serving in lieu of the county morgue.